GoodAI/charlie-mnemonic/README.md

 # Charlie Mnemonic

-As part of our research efforts in continual learning, we are open-sourcing Charlie Mnemonic, the first personal assistant (LLM agent) equipped with Long-Term Memory (LTM).
+As part of our research efforts in continual learning, we are open-sourcing **Charlie Mnemonic, the first personal** assistant (LLM agent) equipped with **Long-Term Memory (LTM)**.

 At first glance, Charlie might resemble existing LLM agents like ChatGPT, Claude, and Gemini.
-However, its distinctive feature is the implementation of LTM, enabling it to learn from every interaction.
-This includes storing and integrating user messages, assistant responses, and environmental feedback into LTM for future retrieval when relevant to the task at hand.
+However, its distinctive feature is the implementation of LTM, enabling it to **learn from every interaction**.
+This includes **storing and integrating user messages, assistant responses, and environmental feedback into LTM** for future retrieval when relevant to the task at hand.

-Charlie Mnemonic employs a combination of Long-Term Memory (LTM), Short-Term Memory (STM), and episodic memory to deliver context-aware responses.
+Charlie Mnemonic employs a combination of **Long-Term Memory (LTM), Short-Term Memory (STM)**, and **episodic memory** to deliver **context-aware responses**.
 This ability to remember interactions over time significantly improves the coherence and personalization of conversations.

 Read more [on our blog](https://www.goodai.com/introducing-charlie-mnemonic/)